Snater/CLNDR2/README.md

   // The view that should be rendered initially; Only relevant when configuring
   // multiple views to allow switching between views.
   defaultView: 'month',

-  // A callback triggered when the calendar is done rendering.
-  doneRendering: function() {...},

   // An array of event objects
   events: [